-So you've missed the deadline to sign up for Marketplace health insurance—don’t panic!
+So, you've missed the deadline to sign up for a 2017 health insurance plan—don’t panic!
 We’ll walk you through the steps you need to take to acquire health coverage now that Open Enrollment has ended.

-If you feel that you're unfairly rejected for Marketplace coverage, you can appeal a Marketplace decision by writing a letter to:
+If you feel that you’ve been unfairly rejected for Marketplace coverage, you can appeal a decision by writing a letter to:

 Health Insurance Marketplace